-Welcome to October’s roundup of Web Design and Development news.
+Welcome to the October 2020 roundup of Web Design and Development news.
 This month we have seen the release of Ubuntu 20.10 which now has support to work with Raspberry Pi.
 Microsoft released the latest Windows 10, October update.

 Table of contents

 October OS Releases

 Ubuntu has released its latest 20.10 version to the world entitled “Groovy Gorilla”.
 The latest version includes support for the Linux 5.8 Kernel and better scrolling in Firefox.
 One of the most welcoming tweaks is that you can rearrange the app grid.
 No doubt this will increase productivity being able to organise them to suit your own taste.

 This is also the 1st version of Ubuntu to support installation on the Raspberry Pi 4.

 Microsoft released their latest release this October.
 20H2 rolls out subtle UI theme changes in the start menu which corresponds with your choice of theme.
 The taskbar is becoming more personalised, but, this is for new accounts only.
 You can rename virtual desktops and dismiss notifications once received.
 The control panel is being phased out in future releases so they will be in the settings app.

 I recommend that you check to see if any of your devices are vulnerable and update them as soon as possible.

 If you are a Vue JS developer then you may be glad to hear that there is an alternative called vue-nodegui.
 Built on top of NodeGUI, the vue renderer has a lower CPU and memory footprint in comparison to Electron.
 It supports CSS and has full support for the Flexbox layout.